Untangling Graphs on Surfaces

 In this section we consider the model for the input where the surface is the punctured plane and the drawing is a piecewise linear map.
 More precisely we prove Theorem~\ref{thm:plane}.
 (The \emph{size} of a piecewise linear drawing~$\delta$ of a graph~$\graph$ is the size of~$\graph$ plus the total number of segments comprising the edges of the images of~$\graph$ under~$\drawing$.)

-\begin{proof}[Proof of Theorem~\ref{thm:plane}] We reduce to the combinatorial map model in a way very similar to Cabello, Liu, Mantler, and Snoeyink~\cite[Lemma~11]{clms-thpp-04}, in the same spirit as Colin de Verdière and de Mesmay~\cite[Section~5.2]{cm-tgis-14}.
+\begin{proof}[Proof of Theorem~\ref{thm:plane}] First we reduce to the combinatorial map model in a way very similar to Cabello, Liu, Mantler, and Snoeyink~\cite[Lemma~12]{clms-thpp-04}, in the same spirit as Colin de Verdière and de Mesmay~\cite[Section~5.2]{cm-tgis-14}.
 More precisely we do the following.
-Firstly, we fix a closed box around each point of $P$ that does not intersect the image of $\drawing$ nor the other points of $P$.
-Denoting by $\mathcal{P}$ the resulting collection of boxes we also fix a bounding box $B$ that contains the image of $\drawing$ and the boxes in $\mathcal{P}$ in its interior.
+We fix a closed box around each point of $P$ that does not intersect the image of $\drawing$ nor the other boxes, and we denote by $B_P$ the resulting collection of boxes.
+We also fix a bounding box $B$ that contains the image of $\drawing$ and all the boxes in $B_P$ in its interior.